Jalonne White-Newsome: Awards and honors

-White-Newsome was appointed to the National Academy of Sciences Board on Environmental Change and Society.
+White-Newsome was appointed to the National Academy of Sciences Board on Environmental Change and Society from 2017 to 2022.

 In 2017, she was appointed Michigan League of Conservation Voters' Advocate of the Year.

 White-Newsome received The Environmental Management Association's Environmental Achievement Award in 2019.

 She received the Kingdom Living Temple “Friends of the Environment Award” in 2017.

 White-Newsome received “The Clean Power Plan Enforcer” by Grist Magazine in 2016.